 Just a handful of the photography templates available on Wix

 The great thing is that most services have a free plan.
 A free plan usually restricts access to some features, but the parts included are more than sufficient to get to know the software.

-But don’t worry, most of the time, you are spared the technological details.
-You don’t need FTP access, you don’t need to maintain a database, and you don’t need to deal with a web hosting interface written in IT jibberish.
+For the non-technical users out there – don’t worry, you’re spared the technological details.
+With a website builder, you won’t need FTP access, or to maintain a database, and you won’t need to deal with a web hosting interface written in IT jibberish.
 You can also forget about security updates.
-Programs like WordPress will require you to do those yourself on a regular basis, but the website builders this article outlines take care of that for you, in the background.
+Programs like WordPress will require you to do those yourself on a regular basis, but website builders take care of that for you, in the background.